ITPC-115/javascript-discussion/JavaScript/lesson_3/READ_ME.md

 });

 ```
-`.forEach`: an array method that itterates through an array and expects a callbackfn as an arhument.
+`.forEach`: an array method that iterates through an array and expects a callbackfn as an argument.
 ``` js
 const friends = ['rachel', 'phoebe', 'ross', 'monica', 'chandler','joey'];